What insurance is required for a leased vehicle?

 Underinsured and uninsured motorist coverage.
 A few states also require you to carry coverage to pay for injuries if you're involved in an accident with an uninsured or underinsured motorist.

-You might also want to consider buying gap insurance.
-This optional coverage pays the difference between what the insurance company will pay out if the car is totaled and what you still owe on your lease.
-Some leases require gap insurance.
+You will also likely need gap insurance, a policy that pays the difference between what the insurance company will pay out if the car is totaled and what you still owe on your lease.
+Most leases require gap insurance, and some include it as part of the contract.
+Check with your leasing company to find out if you need to buy it separately.

 How to get insurance for a leased car